PorridgeSwim/Linux-scheduler/README.txt

  7 #7    1 40.3 40    2658 debbie        \_ python test.py
  7 #7    1 40.3 40    2659 debbie        \_ python test.py

+We copied lots of code, deleted lots of code, add some codes.
+It can works at the end, but we still are not so clear how it works.